yitistica/month/README.rst

    m = Month.strptime('2019/1', '%Y/%m')  # using string format like datetime;

 For the representation of the difference between two months, we can use **Mdelta** (similar to *timedelta* in datetime modules.
-For construction
+To construct:

 .. code-block:: python